jkerai1/AutomateBrowserProfile/README.md

 Create new browser profiles quickly in edge (or any chromium browser as command line args are same)

-Note that the profile isn't created with the name at the minute and instead is named "profile 2", "profile 3" etc, pull requests welcome
+Note that the profile isn't created with the name at the minute and instead is named "profile 2", "profile 3" etc, pull requests welcome.
+I believe this is because the profiles are protected (even the fields are salted in Registry)

 # Usage: